dmbarbour/glas/docs/GlasModules.md

 ## Distribution Package Managers

 Mature distributions will grow very large, over ten thousand packages.
-However, for the normal user or programmer, downloading the entire distribution is unnecessary, a waste of network and storage.
+For the normal user, downloading the entire distribution is wasteful.

-So we can implement a package manager.
-This software will fetch user-selected packages and their transitive dependencies, alert users to updates, and automatically download updates in the background.
-The difference from a normal package manager is that packages would be managed in configured distributions, which simplifies configuration concerns.
+Glas systems will use a package manager to fetch user-selected packages and transitive dependencies from configured community distributions, and support automatic updates in the background.
+The distribution concept simplifies configuration management.
+An end user might download only a compiled executable.

-*Note:* Filesystem support for deduplication would further improve support for distributions, especially in context of closed modules.
+*Note:* Deduplication in the filesystem would be useful, too.

 ## Managing Namespace